 INTJs may have a difficult time adapting to a new situation, as they to view change as an interruption to their plans.
 ESFPs tend to enjoy new experiences and adapt to change easily.
 ESFPs should help INTJs consider the positive aspects of change.

-INTJs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid being overly critical or harsh to ESFPs, while ESFPs should give INTJs plenty of space to recharge.

-INTJs and ESFPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+INTJ and ESFP types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ESFPs by allowing them to be honest about how they’re feeling.